GNOME/libadwaita/HACKING.md

 * Use spaces, never tabs
 * Use 2 spaces for inentation

-GTK+ style function argument indentation
+GTK style function argument indentation
 ----------------------------------------
-Use GTK+ style function argument indentation.
+Use GTK style function argument indentation.
 It's harder for renames but it's what GNOME upstream projects do.

 *Good*: